swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 3. Now that we know `all_data` should be a list, we should initialize it as a empty list.

+Add these lines above the others in your script:
 ```python
 import sys
 filelist = sys.argv[1:]